Jeunese/jeunese.github.io/docs/ux-writing.md

 ## UX writing and information development

-Technical writers are also sometimes called "information developers", and may work with other writers as part of an information development or information experience (IX) team.
+Technical writers are also sometimes called "information developers", and as part of an information development or information experience (IX) team.

 Depending on their background, a technical writer can help create user-friendly, in-product content.
 Many technical writing principles apply to UX writing, and both product documentation and in-product content needs to conform to a company's voice and tone.